 - International Trade

 - Topics in Public Finance

-An average of 8 -10 hours of lectures and 3-5 hours of seminars per week.
+An average of 8-10 hours of lectures and 3 hours of classes per week.

 For MSc students, assessment is through formal examinations, coursework and an individually supervised research dissertation.

 Feedback is a vital part of the assessment process, as it helps you to reach your full potential by identifying the strengths and weaknesses of your work and the actions needed to develop your understanding and enhance your performance.